 Dakos makes a tasty lunch of bread topped with chopped tomatoes, feta and herbs.
 Pies are a favourite on Crete and chefs on the island create meat pies in a variety of ways using punchy Greek seasoning.
 Raki is the island's main spirit, and the best is typically made and served at the local restaurants.

 Crete's restaurants serve some of the best salads and freshly produced foods you will find in Europe.
 Splashed with a hearty dose of olive oil, the island's restaurants produce gorgeous foods for customers to enjoy.
 Sitting outside and taking in the sea views, you can enjoy mezze while sipping a cool white wine or full-bodied Greek red.
 Dig into traditional moussaka at a taverna and taste the tradition of great Greek cooking.

-Whether you’re looking for a fun-filled adventure holiday with friends or a relaxing break for two, enjoying Crete on a budget is possible with easyJet holidays.
+Whether you’re looking for a fun-filled adventure holiday with friends or a relaxing break for two, enjoying Crete is possible on every budget with easyJet holidays.
 Booking with us allows you to make the most of flexible flight times and great value.

 Is Crete not quite sealing the deal?
-Have a read of our other for further inspiration and temptation!
+Have a read of our other destination guides for further inspiration and temptation!